TomPace101/nanopore_diffusion/notes.md

 _TODO_ unit conversion section of problem description: work out conversion factors for the other direction as well.

 # ill-sleep
+The solver module:

+Other stuff:
-- a new notebook using actual geometry instead of square mesh
+- a new notebook using actual geometry instead of square mesh (or is this necessary anymore?)
 - I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential
 - then I need to figure out how to specify the expression for the Neumann boundary condition.
 - and at some point I need to fix the weak form based on my earlier observations
 - (the problem description document has some TODO items as well, as always)
-- then I need to make the tdPNP solver module
 - and I need to set up the necessary post-processing routines, to generate plots (only model plots in this case, I think)

 This simulation does present some challenges in moving the data around.